DataDog/integrations-extras/sendmail/README.md

 ### Service Checks

-Sendmail does not include any service checks.
+`sendmail.returns.output`: Returns CRITICAL if the sendmail command does not return any output, OK otherwise.

 ### Events